Guide

 When an online material review is well prepared, the initial consultation becomes more focused and actionable.

-The project team can articulate its priorities with clarity, while the sourcing team can proactively identify missing information.
+The project team can articulate its priorities with clarity, while the sourcing team can proactively identify project inputs that need further alignment.
 Material alternatives are discussed with proper context, and follow-up actions become easier to track.

 For overseas project teams, adopting this structure can reduce unnecessary communication cycles and help bridge the gap between conceptual visual discussions and a defined building material sourcing scope.